 As piano accompanist for singers, Gabriel has worked with several international singers as Sarah Defrise, Géraldine Naus, Marco Zelaya, Astrid Defauw, Emmanuel Junk.
 In 2016, he was also one of the official accompanists at the singing competition Triomphe de l’Art.

 Next to his piano solo, chamber music and accompaniment activities, Gabriel has also studied orchestral conducting, under the guidance of Dominique Rammaert, Rodolfo Salgimbeni, Denise Ham Toby Purser, and Kenneth Kiesler.
 His conducting debut was in May 2014 with the Mozart piano concerto, KV 459, with Severin von Eckardstein as the soloist.
-Since, he has conducted at the piano the musical The Wild Party (Andrew Lippa version) at the Vrije Universiteit Brussel, the Orion Orchestra in Aberystwyth (Wales) and the Berlin Sinfonietta.
-He has also worked with the Choir and Orchestra of the Minimes.
+Since, he has worked with numerous orchestras and choirs, among others the VUB Players (Belgium), the Choir and Orchestra of the Minimes, the Carloo Cantores choir (Belgium), the A Chantar choir (Belgium), the Orion Orchestra in Aberystwyth (Wales), the Berlin Sinfonietta (Germany), the Pazardzhik Symphonyc Orchestra (Bulgaria) and the Michigan University Students Orchestra (USA).